 Algos will initially enter circulation via a sequence of periodic Dutch Auctions.
 A core tenet of the borderless economy is fairness.
 We believe that the market should determine the price of an Algo rather than us.
 The Dutch Auction mechanism achieves this fairness for two main reasons.
 First, at every auction everyone who buys an Algo buys it at the same price.
 Second, the market determines that price.

-Want to learn more about token dynamics such as circulating supply, distribution and more?
+BORDERLESS FINANCE™ - Want to learn more about token dynamics such as circulating supply and distribution?
 VIEW TOKEN DYNAMICS

 There are some important things to note regarding how Algo auctions will work: